The following is based on an article by Rex Fettell – published in the Sabre Rattle Dec 1976

 As his children gravitated to interests other than sailing, Rex became interested as much by necessity as other, in single handed sailing.

 Initially, he considered simply stretching the Minnow design which had taken him 4 prototypes over 3 years to finalise.
 He listed what he thought to be the best features of various boats he had seen based on simplicity, cost and effectiveness.

-* A dagger rudder blade on a broad curved transom, for both stability and downwind planing…swinging rudder blades cause problems.
+- A dagger rudder blade on a broad curved transom, for both stability and downwind planing…swinging rudder blades can cause problems.

 These requirements were based on personal needs for a real boat…not a low profile surfboard type hull.

 The hull was wired up, modified, pulled apart and modified again a number of times until it was aesthetically pleasing, functional, easy to build and had performance suitable for the average sailor…not the athletic Olympic sailor.

 A sail plan and spars design was drawn but with cost in mind, the boat was rigged with 2nd hand sail and spars.